Free range: United Kingdom

 Cage-free egg production includes barn, free-range and organic systems.
-In the UK, free-range systems are the most popular of the non-cage alternatives, accounting for around 57% of all eggs, compared to 2% in barns and 2% organic.
+The UK is the largest free-range egg producer in the Europe.
+Free-range systems are the most popular of the non-cage alternatives, accounting for around 57% of all eggs, compared to 2% in barns and 2% organic.
 In free-range systems, hens are housed to a similar standard as the barn or aviary.